RunestoneInteractive/httlads/_sources/WorldFacts/cs2_scrape_business_data_from_cia.rst

 Loading Business Data in Rough Form
 ------------------------------------

-Let's get the data in rough form, then we can clean it up once we have it in a DataFrame.
+Let's get the data in the rough form; then, we can clean it up once we have it in a DataFrame.

 There are 177 different fields in the 2017 data.
 Loading all of them would be a considerable amount of work, and more data than we need.
 Let's start with a list that is